 Late in 1911, when he became owner of the Boston Braves, James Gaffney, a construction magnate who was a member of New York’s prominent political group Tammany Hall, decided to rename the club, which had been known as the “Doves.”
 He settled on the name “Braves” as a sort of inside joke, since an Indian brave with a headdress was the symbol of Tammany.
 As owner of the team, Gaffney built Braves Field, at the time of its construction one of the most impressive venues in sports.
 The nickname followed the team to Milwaukee and ultimately Atlanta.

 The marlin is obviously a salt water fish that is found in the waters off Florida.
-The expansion Florida team joined the NL in 1993 and chose that name which was used by minor league teams in Miami for a long time.
+The expansion Florida Marlins joined the National League in 1993 and chose that name which was used by minor league teams in Miami for a long time.
 In 2012, when a new stadium was opened in Miami, the franchise shed the “Florida” and became the Miami Marlins.

 New York Mets

 The Nationals name was actually officially the nickname of the American League Washington club for more than 50 years, though everyone pretty much called them the Senators.
-In addition, the expansion Washington team who played in the AL from 1961-1971, was also the Senators.
-In 2005 when the Montreal franchise went south to D.C., they revived the Nationals name – “Nats” for short.
+Later, the expansion Washington team who played in the American League from 1961-1971, was also the Senators.
+In 2005 when the Montreal franchise went south to D.C., they revived the Nationals name, “Nats” for short.

 In the 1880s, when the then Chicago White Stockings roster was peppered with young players, observers called them “Anson’s Colts”, after manager Cap Anson.
 The name gradually morphed into Orphans (after Anson bolted) and then became the Cubs in the early years of the 20th century.

 Originally known as the Colt .45s, that nickname was never appreciated by the Colt Firearm Company (who manufactured the weapon), so it was not a surprise when in 1965 the team changed their nickname to Astros.
-Houston was then – and still is – the aeronautics center of the country and the hub of the space industry.
-At the time, “astronauts” were heroes and the adoption of the name Astros was a popular move.
+Houston was then the aeronautics center of the country and the hub of the space industry.
+The term Astros in reference to “astronaut” was a no-brainer.